 Students can take no more than 11 hours (Education), or 12 hours (MBA, MSA, MSAA, Psychology) throughout the entire term for fall and spring.
 During the summer terms, students can take no more than a combined 16 hours.
-Students can take no more than 3 hours (according to term length) during August or winter terms.
+Students can take no more than 3 hours (according to term length) during winter term.